Navigation

 29-JUN-2008

-Pressing 'left' when the first character is highlighted will move to the last digit of the year, and 'right' from there, will highlight the first digit of the day of the month.
+Pressing 'left' when the first character is highlighted will move to the last digit of the year and 'right' from there will highlight the first digit of the day of the month.
 This wrapping effect is the same for all editable items.

 Setting the Times

-As with the date, there are two time settings.
+As with the date there are two time settings.
 The query time is, like the query date, also initially disabled and set to the phone clock.
 This can only be edited if the checkbox to use the phone time is unchecked.

 Setting the time fields is similar to setting a date, with 'select' used to start and end the editing of them, 'left' and 'right' to highlight the different digits of the time, and 'up' and 'down' to change each digit.

 Times are in the 24 hour clock format, so times can be set from 0:00 (midnight) to 23:59.
-Conversion of a time from the 12 hour clock is simply a case of adding 12 to the hour for times that are after mid day, eg: 7pm becomes 19, 7 + 12 = 19.
+Conversion of a time from the 12 hour clock is simply a case of adding 12 to the hour for times that are after mid day, eg: 7pm becomes 19; 7 + 12 = 19.

 Setting the Time Zones

 Each of the two times is accompanied by a time zone setting.
 This is to make sure that the calculations are done using GMT/UT for both times.
-Some people may find it easier to set the times using GMT, and ignore the time zone (leaving it at zero), others may prefer to work in local times, setting the time zones as appropriate.
+Some people may find it easier to set the times by working out the time at GMT and ignore the Time Zone (leaving it at zero), others may prefer to work in local times, setting the Time Zone as appropriate.
 You are advised to pay attention to daylight saving.
-Normally this will add one hour to the time zone when in effect.
+When in effect, daylight saving normally adds one hour to the normal Time Zone, so you will need to adjust the Time Zone accordingly.

 Time zones are set using the same methods outlined above: 'select' to begin and end, 'left' and 'right' to select a digit, 'up' and 'down' to change it.

-'Transiting Aspects' allows any hour between -15 and +15 to be set, and will allow minutes of a quarter hour, half hour and three quarters of an hour.
-To set the minutes, the highlight can be moved beyond the second hour digit onto the fraction, or where none has been set, onto a blank space, eg; +10
+'Transiting Aspects' allows any hour between -15 and +15 to be set and will allow minutes of a quarter hour, half hour and three quarters of an hour.
+To set the minutes, the highlight can be moved beyond the second hour digit onto the fraction, or where none has been set, onto a blank space, eg: +10

 The 'use phone time' checkbox